Many things matter about a neighborhood, but the first thing most people notice

 of all neighborhoods in America.

 Notable & Unique: Car Ownership

-exclusive analysis shows that the Elk Ave / E 102nd St neighborhood have a highly unusual car ownership.
+the Elk Ave / E 102nd St neighborhood have a highly unusual car ownership.

 all.
 This is more carless households than NeighborhoodScout found in